 Focusing on professional development

-Enhancing enterprise leadership & development skills
+Enhancing enterprise leadership and development skills

-Honing analytical, conceptual & critical thinking skills
+Honing analytical, conceptual and critical thinking skills

 Developing advanced research skills